ignasdamunskis/passive-events-support/README.md

 ## Usage

-This package must be imported before any package or code that is causing an issue or Lighthouse warning
+This package must be imported before any package or code that is causing an issue or Lighthouse warning.

 ### JS